 under the null hypothesis. \end{theorem}

-\begin{remark} An inspection of the proof of Theorem \ref{thm:rand_finite} shows that the result continues to hold if the test statistic $T_G$ is replaced by any other test-statistic which is a function of $\{(\bar{Y}_g, D_g, X_g, N_g): 1 \le g \le 2G\}$. \end{remark}
+\begin{remark} The proof of Theorem \ref{thm:rand_finite} follows classical arguments that underlie the finite sample validity of randomization tests more generally.
+Accordingly, as in those arguments, the result continues to hold if the test statistic $T_G$ is replaced by any other test statistic which is a function of $Z^{(G)}$. \end{remark}